 Figure 2: Pollination of wild type American chestnut with transgenic pollen containing the oxalate oxidase gene.

 TACF’s chapters and staff are currently conserving 1,000 wild-type American chestnuts in orchards to use as parent trees in this diversification effort.
 To participate in the wild tree conservation effort contact TACF’s regional coordinator from your region.
-You can also donate to SUNY-ESF and TACF to support restoration using transgenic blight-tolerant trees.
+You can also donate to SUNY-ESF to support restoration using transgenic blight-tolerant trees.

 - Email the American Chestnut Research and Restoration Project at ESF.